Improving numeracy instruction for young children in Peru

 Details of the intervention

-Researchers randomly assigned 107 schools—with a total of 2,926 preschoolers—to either the treatment group, where teachers were trained and equipped to implement the program, or the comparison group, which proceeded with existing classroom programming (teaching practices largely based on group instruction and on memorization and repetition).
+This study took place in public preschool classes in both urban and rural preschools in the south-central Andean cities of Huancavelica, Angaraes, and Ayacucho.
+Researchers randomly assigned 107 preschools—with a total of 2,926 preschoolers—to either receive the intervention, where teachers were trained and equipped to implement the program, or to a comparison group, which proceeded with existing classroom programming (i.e. teaching practices largely based on group instruction and on memorization and repetition).

 Results and policy lessons

-The Mimate program improved overall mathematics outcomes, which persisted for some content areas even one year after the program ended.
-Researchers found no evidence of differential effects by gender, language spoken at home, or proxies for socioeconomic status.
-Results also implied persistent stronger impacts on students whose teachers had university degrees.
+The Mimate program improved overall mathematics outcomes, and these persisted for some content areas even one year after the program ended.
+Researchers found no evidence of differential effects by students’ gender, language spoken at home, or proxies for socioeconomic status, though the impacts of the program were largest when implemented by a teacher with a university degree.

+Program implementation: Schools receiving the Mimate program implemented, on average, 66 percent of the 86 planned sessions.
+A national teacher strike disrupted the school year, cancelling up to three months of class time in some schools, and as a result most teachers did not finish all the planned sessions.
 In classroom observations, all teachers were seen to be using the materials as instructed by the program and boys and girls were included in activities equally.
 Compared to teachers delivering math classes in comparison schools, Mimate teachers were more prepared with their lessons and had more patience explaining activities to students who did not understand.